sfmajors373/FourthBrainBreastCancer/README.md

 In order to add randomness, the tiles generated with generate_tiles.py should be larger than the ones used in read_tiles.py In our case, we generate tiles of 312 x 312.
 Later that tile will be randomly cropped into a 256 x 256 tile.

 - Read_tiles.py prepares data for the training and validation process.
-The generator can be directly plugged into a model.fit() call.
+The generator can be directly plugged into a model.fit() call
+The data augmentation and color normalization is made at that level

 Next steps:
 - Upstream WSI cleaning in generate_tiles.py to improve the quality of the training set generated
-- Add data augmentation and color normalization- Test dataset generation
+- Test dataset generation